nahidalam/pi06/README.md

 ## License

-This implementation is provided as-is for research purposes.
+This project is not affiliated with Physical Intelligence and is provided as-is for research purposes.